razor389/prop-simulator/README.md

 ### Building and Running the Simulator

-To build and run the simulator, use `cargo`, Rust's package manager and build tool.
+To build and run the simulator with a .csv file of trades, use `cargo`, Rust's package manager and build tool.
 From the `prop-simulator` directory, run:

 ```bash
 cargo run -- --csv-file ./sample_trades.csv --iterations 50000 --max-simulation-days 200 --account-type GT --multiplier 20